kyma-project/serverless/docs/user/03-30-manage-functions-with-kyma-cli.md

 Follow these steps:

-1. Run the `init` Kyma CLI command to create local files with the default configuration for a Python Function.
-Go to the folder in which you want to initiate the workspace content and run this command:
+1. To create local files with the default configuration for a Python Function, go to the folder in which you want to initiate the workspace content and run the `init` Kyma CLI command:

   >**NOTE:** Learn why you want sidecar and how to enabled them.
 Follow [Istio sidecars in Kyma and why you want them](../../01-overview/service-mesh/smsh-03-istio-sidecars-in-kyma.md), [Default Istio setup in Kyma](../../01-overview/service-mesh/smsh-02-default-istio-setup-in-kyma.md) and [Enable automatic Istio sidecar proxy injection](../../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md)